greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

   CONCURRENCY=0, MEMORY_AUDITOR=cgroup);
 ```

-Create a resource group with a memory limit percentage of 11 to which you assign CPU cores 1 to 3:
+Create a resource group with a memory limit percentage of 11 to which you assign CPU core 1 on the coordinator host, and cores 1 to 3 on segment hosts:

 ```
-CREATE RESOURCE GROUP rgroup3 WITH (CPUSET='1-3', MEMORY_LIMIT=11);
+CREATE RESOURCE GROUP rgroup3 WITH (CPUSET='1;1-3', MEMORY_LIMIT=11);
 ```

 ## <a id="section7"></a>Compatibility